backstage/backstage/docs/frontend-system/building-plugins/01-index.md

 The plugin that we created above is empty, and doesn't provide any actual functionality.
 To add functionality to a plugin you need to create and provide it with one or more [extensions](../architecture/20-extensions.md).
 Let's continue by adding a standalone page to our plugin, as well as a navigation item that allows users to navigate to the page.

 To create a new extension you typically use pre-defined [extension blueprints](../architecture/23-extension-blueprints.md), provided either by the framework itself or by other plugins.
 In this case we'll use `PageBlueprint` and `NavItemBlueprint`, both from `@backstage/frontend-plugin-api`.
-We will also need to [create a route reference](../architecture/36-routes.md#creating-a-route-reference) to use as a reference for out page, allowing us to dynamically create URLs that link to our page.
+We will also need to [create a route reference](../architecture/36-routes.md#creating-a-route-reference) to use as a reference for our page, allowing us to dynamically create URLs that link to our page.

 ```tsx title="in src/routes.ts"
 import { createRouteRef } from '@backstage/frontend-plugin-api';